danielsollondon/azvmimagebuilder/troubleshootingaib.md

 # Troubleshooting Azure VM Image Build (AIB) Failures

-> **MAY 2020 SERVICE ALERT** - Existing users, please ensure you are compliant this [Service Alert by 26th May!!!](https://github.com/danielsollondon/azvmimagebuilder#service-update-may-2020-action-needed-by-26th-may---please-review)

 This article covers key troubleshooting guidance for the topics below, and also lists common errors, with cause and guidance.

 * Image Template Submission Errors